 The implementation date for OASIS-D is right around the corner.
 Beginning January 1, 2019, home health agencies must use the OASIS-D item set to collect and report data for Medicare and Medicaid patients that receive skilled nursing services and are 18 years old and older.
 The main reason for revising the OASIS is to increase standardization across post-acute care to calculate cross-setting quality measures in accordance with the IMPACT Act.
 These changes present significant risk if not properly implemented and managed, so we have created this resource hub to help.

 With the average life expectancy continuing to climb, the demand for home health and hospice care continues to increase.
-This coupled with a national shortage of nurses, many home health and hospice agencies are hard pressed to hire and keep qualified nursing staff.
-What can you do to meet the challenges presented by growing demand and a limited pool of candidates?
+This coupled with a national shortage of nurses, many home health and hospice agencies are hard-pressed to hire and keep qualified nursing staff.

 The new Home Health Conditions of Participation (CoPs) demand a greater focus on home health infection prevention and control.
 They state that as a component of an agency’s QAPI program, it must establish, document, and maintain a home health infection prevention & control program with a goal of preventing and controlling communicable diseases.

 Home health and hospice clinicians have greater responsibilities than ever before.
 Case loads, care needs, and duties vary from day to day, and often the clinician is the only one responsible for making sure that everything is completed correctly and in a timely manner.

 As the post-acute care environment becomes increasingly more competitive, solidifying new referral source partnerships and strengthening existing partnerships is a vital aspect of any organization’s success.
 This Home Health & Hospice Referral Generation Action Plan offers five key steps to identify high-value referral partners and strategically target business development efforts so post-acute care providers can dramatically increase home health and hospice referrals in record time.